I’ve always believed that if you put in the work, the results will come. – Michael Jordan

 Once you have faked with a drive, pass, head & shoulder or ball fake, you must immediately attack your defender who at this stage will very likely be out of position and committed towards the direction of your fake.

-The following are a set of guidelines for your arms and feet that will help you to move by your defender more efficiently once you have setup your fake:
+The following are a set of guidelines for your arms and feet that will help you to move by your defender more efficiently once you have set up your fake:

 Once you have Faked, you now have an option of either taking a Cross-Step or Open-Step by your defender.

 The Cross-Step simply involves stepping one foot in front and across the other as you penetrate towards the basket.
-Conversely the Open-Step involves stepping outwards – opening up your legs – as you penetrate towards the basket.
+Conversely, the Open-Step involves stepping outwards – opening up your legs – as you penetrate towards the basket.
 No matter which Step you choose to take, you must ensure that you utilize the front leg to protect the very first bounce of the ball on your way towards the basket.

 It is also important to time your 1st Dribble and 1st Step together after your Fake, making sure they hit the ground at the same time.
 This will effectively minimize travel violations that could be called against you if you do not get the timing right.

 Once you have taken your first dribble and first step by your Defender, you must decide whether to attack the basket in a straight or curved penetrating line.
 This will all depend on the positioning of your Opponents, and on the reaction and speed of the Defender that is guarding you.
 If in doubt, a straight line to the basket is usually the best way to penetrate.
-Otherwise just pull the ball up and reset you offense.
+Otherwise just pull the ball up and reset your offense.

 Beating Defensive Pressure